Build a small subword tokenizer, compare BPE, WordPiece, and SentencePiece, then audit token cost and Unicode behavior.

 | Repository prompt holds less code than expected | Code fixtures fragment into many tokens | Measure actual files with intended deployed tokenizer |

-You started with a refund sentence and finished with a tokenizer review harness.
-You can now:
+You started with a prompt string and finished with a tokenizer review harness.
+From here, you can:

 Neural Machine Translation of Rare Words with Subword Units.